COVID-19 Legal Update: Liability Safe HarborPDF

 To enjoy these protections, businesses must provide reasonable notice of actions taken by the business to reduce the transmission of COVID-19.
 This could include, for example, posting signs and website notices or providing employees and visitors with hard copy or electronic information about policies for social distancing, mask wearing and sanitizing.
 By extending the protections to individuals, the business will not be liable for the failure of any one individual to comply with the list of actions provided pursuant to the notice requirement.
 The bill does not limit the ability of workers to file workers' compensation claims if they contracted COVID-19 in the course of their employment, but workers who file such claims will continue to have to prove that they in fact did contract the virus on the job.

-Please reach out to a member of the Robinson Bradshaw Coronavirus Response Team or your regular contact at the firm with any questions.
+Please reach out to your regular contact at the firm with any questions.